vanriken/vanriken.github.io/_posts/2021-02-26-quad-equations.md

 $$ r_1 = m - d\;, \quad r_2 = m + d $$

 Instead of solving for $r_{1,2}$ it is easier to solve for the values $m$ and $d$.
-Using the equations for the sum and the product of the roots from 2.2 we have that
+Using the equations for the sum and the product of the roots we have that

 $$ \begin{align*} r_1 + r_2 &= m - d + m + d = 2m = -\frac{\beta}{\alpha} \quad \text{and} \\
 r_1 \cdot r_2 &= (m-d)(m+d) = m^2 - d^2 = \frac{\gamma}{\alpha} \end{align*} $$